Blue Jackets vs. Bruins Player Props Betting Odds

-Player prop bet odds for David Pastrnak, Zachary Werenski and others are available when the Boston Bruins visit the Columbus Blue Jackets at Nationwide Arena on Monday at 7:00 PM ET.
+Oddsmakers have listed player props for David Pastrnak, Zachary Werenski and others when the Boston Bruins host the Columbus Blue Jackets at TD Garden on Sunday at 7:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!